 From Robinson Bar Ranch, located on the Salmon River below Stanley, we launched the first guided back-country hut-to-hut skiing business in the United States, the first kayaking school and guide service in the United States, and created the White Water Rodeo on the Salmon River, which is now being considered as an Olympic event.

 My climbing days began when I was in my early twenties.
 At the time I was living in Reno, Nevada, and climbing in the Sierras, Yosemite, and Lovers Leap in California.
 I had an incredible and supernatural experience in the winter of 1965 on Mt.
 Shasta.
-That story, as well as other climbing, kayaking, and skiing stories from my years spent as a mountain and river guide, are all written in my memoir, The Son of the Madam of Mustang Ranch, that will be printed in summer of 2016.
+That story, as well as other climbing, kayaking, and skiing stories from my years spent as a mountain and river guide, are all written in my memoir, The Son of the Madam of Mustang Ranch, published in 2016.

 I was born and raised in the foothills of the Sawtooth Mountains in a cabin that was built by my grandparents.
 The cabin set on the banks of Deer Creek, a small creek that flows into the Middle Fork of the Boise River, and it was there that I developed a love for the natural world.
 It was a quiet place where time stood still, a fine place to be born into.
 I have always considered my earthly home to be Stanley and the magnificent Sawtooth and White Cloud Mountains.
 They have been, and always will be, my touchstone.